realityforge/planet_quake/docs/server.md

 Use `USE_FEATURE=1` with make to enable.

 ### USE_DEMO_CLIENTS
-TheDoctors method of recording a demo file for every single client.
+TheDoctors method of recording a demo file for every single client using `\set sv_autoRecord 1` cvar or the `\cl_record` command.
 This creates a separate `.dm_68` demo file for each client that connects and each match.
+Use `set sv_autoRecordThreshold .9` to set the accuracy threshold for saving the client recording, otherwise it will be automatically removed.
+Useful for admins to only record the most ub3r of players.

 ### USE_DEMO_SERVER
-lrq3000 method of server side demos.
+lrq3000 method of server side demos using `set sv_autoDemo 1` cvar or the `\demo_record` command.
 Works by sending entity states to every client while spectating.
 TODO: NPC demo clients instead of resizing max players.
 TODO: replay and record using the multiview format instead.

 ### USE_RECENT_EVENTS
 Event streaming.
 When specific things happen on the server, rcon can query the list of events and get a JSON style response of what happened since the last time it was checked.
 E.g. `{"type":1,"value":"q3dm1"}` where type `1` is SV_EVENT_MAPCHANGE.
 This is also used for the discord integration, and rankings.
 TODO: piped output for "pushing" events (as opposed to polling).
 TODO: add location information capable of making a heatmap.
 TODO: add pipe output